-Investment Style / Reference Benchmark and Purpose - FSTIR is actively managed with reference to the benchmark, "3-month Singapore Interbank Bid Rate (SIBID)", for performance comparison purpose.
+Investment Style / Reference Benchmark and Purpose - FSTIR is actively managed with reference to the benchmark, "3-month Singapore Overnight Rate Average (SORA) + 0.60% p.a.", for performance comparison purpose.
 The benchmark is neither used as a constraint for portfolio construction purpose nor as a target to beat.

-This benchmark may be replaced with another performance comparison benchmark as determined at our sole discretion from time to time.
+The benchmark may be replaced with another performance comparison benchmark as determined at our sole discretion from time to time.